 IAS provides an environment where distinguished researchers can think unfettered by other responsibilities.
 “This is the number one priority for highly creative people,” says Prof Cohen.
 “We provide them with the environment to think and interact with like-minded others, and not be distracted by activities such as administration and teaching.
 They are free to pursue their ideas.”

 Prof Cohen, as well as being Director of IAS, a highly respected scholar in his specialist field of high-energy physics, is an example of the type of academic for which IAS is designed.
-And he is in excellent company: among the faculty are Nobel laureate George Smoot, AS Helmut & Anna Pao Sohmen Professor-at-Large; Prof Ching W. Tang, the first Chinese recipient of the prestigious Wolf Prize in Chemistry for his discovery of OLED (organic light-emitting diode); and, illustrating the fact that IAS doesn’t limit itself to science, technology and business, distinguished conductor and composer Prof Bright Sheng, YK Pao Distinguished Visiting Professor of Cultural Studies, who has been described as a “fresh voice in cross-cultural music”, and whose works have been performed by top-tier orchestras such as Los Angeles Philharmonic, Boston Symphony, and the Hong Kong Philharmonic.
+And he is in excellent company: among the faculty are Nobel laureate George Smoot, IAS TT & WF Chao Foundation Professor; Prof Ching W. Tang, IAS Bank of East Asia Professor, the first Chinese recipient of the prestigious Wolf Prize in Chemistry for his discovery of OLED (organic light-emitting diode); and, illustrating the fact that IAS doesn’t limit itself to science, technology and business, distinguished conductor and composer Prof Bright Sheng, IAS Helmut and Anna Pao Sohmen Professor-at-Large, who has been described as a “fresh voice in cross-cultural music”, and whose works have been performed by top-tier orchestras such as Los Angeles Philharmonic, Boston Symphony, and the Hong Kong Philharmonic.

 As well as recruiting scholars of excellence as IAS Professors, the Institute also plays host to many distinguished researchers for shorter visits, where they can interact with HKUST faculty and engage in frontier research projects.
 “We have approximately 1,000 visiting each year,” notes Prof Cohen.
 Professors and short-term visitors take part in the vibrant program of conferences, workshops and meetings developed by IAS.